petrenkorf/petrenkorf/README.md

 My passion for software lies with writing up the best architecture solution for common problems and making them come true with code quality and the best practices and patterns.

-Some of my interests are:
+Some of my interests are: (This list may change as time passes by)

 - Functional Programming;
 - How to implement Gang of Four design patterns in different languages;